Page by Bob Leathers with Contributions From Many Family and Friends

 1908 March 28:

-- The Union Pacific Coal Company's No. 1 mine in Hanna exploded twice in the same day killing 59 men.
+- The Union Pacific Coal Company's No. 1 Mine in Hanna exploded again - twice in the same day - killing 59 men.

 1908 July 27:

-- Noah Young, Wyoming State Mine Inspector, reported to Governor B.B.
-Brooks the details of the March 28, 1908 explosion of Union Pacific Coal Company's Number 1 mine In Hanna.
+- Noah Young, Wyoming State Mine Inspector - Report to Governor B.B.
+Brooks - reported the details of the March 28, 1908 explosion of Union Pacific Coal Company's Number 1 mine in Hanna.

 - The Union Pacific Railroad's articulated Steam Engine Locomotive made its debut.